EmbeddedEmerson/keras-tuning/readme.md

 The training/evaluation code assumes that there is a fgvc-aircraft-2013b/data/boxed directory containing the boxed image of each aircraft found in the fgvc-aircraft-2013b/data/images directory.
 This is a preprocessing step to cut execution time.

-To experiment with the code, copy image_boxer.py to fgvc-aircraft-2013b/data, create the fgvc-aircraft-2013b/data/boxed directory, then run image_boxer.py.
-Using the contents of images_box.txt, the utility appropriately populates the boxed directory.
+To experiment with the code, copy image_boxer.py to the fgvc-aircraft-2013b/data/ directory, then execute it.
+The utility creates the boxed/ directory, and then using the contents of images_box.txt, appropriately populates the boxed directory.

 ### Data Generators